 Rapid Rehousing

-Rapid rehousing (RRH) is a permanent housing intervention designed to help individuals and families quickly exit homelessness by obtaining and permanent housing and remaining there.
-RRH programs operate with a Housing First approach, focusing on getting people into housing and then addressing barriers once they are in their unit.
-RRH funds can be flexible, offering short- and medium-term rental subsidies, security and utility deposits, and supportive services to quickly move people into housing.
+Rapid rehousing (RRH) is an intervention designed to help individuals and families quickly exit homelessness by obtaining permanent housing and remaining there.
+RRH programs focus on getting people quickly into housing and then addressing barriers once they are in their unit.
+RRH funds can be flexible, offering short- and medium-term rental subsidies, security and utility deposits, and supportive services to move people quickly into housing.

 Welcome Mat outside door in TAC colors